Matthias1590/basm/README.md

 # Assembler

-To compile an assembly program, use the following command:
+To assemble a program, use the following command:
 ```shell
 python basm.py input.basm output.bin
 ```